technofocus-pte/mgrtdvopsghdepth/Lab09/Lab9.md

     in your browser and navigate to - <https://portal.azure.com/> and sign in with assigned account.

   ![A screenshot of a sign in AI-generated content may be incorrect.](./media/image19.png)

   ![A screenshot of a computer error AI-generated content may be incorrect.](./media/image20.png)

 2.  **Cancel** the Welcome window.

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image21.png)

-3. Search for **Azure DevOps** and select **Azure DevOps organizations**.
+3. Search for +++Azure DevOps+++ and select **Azure DevOps organizations**.

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image22.png)

 4. Click on **My Azure DevOps Organization** hyper link.

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image23.png)

 5. Keep the default values and then click on **Continue** button.

   ![A screenshot of a computer screen AI-generated content may be incorrect.](./media/image24.png)

 6. Click on the existing organization link as shown in below image.

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image25.png)

 7. In the top right corner of the screen, click **User settings**.
     Click **Personal access tokens**.

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image26.png)

 8. Select **+ New Token**

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image27.png)

-9. Enter the name as : **devopstoken** and select Full access scope and then click on **Create**
+9. Enter the name as : +++devopstoken+++ and select Full access scope and then click on **Create**

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image28.png)

 10. Copy the generated API token and save it in a safe location.
 For your security, it won't be shown again.

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image29.png)

 ### Task 4 : Create Repos in ADO